Vikash888/System-Usage-Time-Tracking/README.md

 Enable the service so that it starts on boot: bash sudo systemctl enable laptop_usage.service

-Start the Service (Optional):
-If you want to test it immediately without rebooting, you can start it with: bash sudo systemctl start laptop_usage.service

 Step 4: Verify the Service
 To check if your service is running correctly, you can use: